vchoutas/smplx/README.md

 ## Citation

-If you find this code useful in your research then please cite:
+If you find this Model & Software useful in your research we would kindly ask you to cite:

 ```
 @inproceedings{SMPL-X:2019,